Some of the links on this site are affiliate links. Read our full disclaimer here.

 - Educate and empower small-holder farmers through mobile banking

-These subsistence farmers can order equipment and seeds they need, paying what they can over a longer period of time.
+These subsistence farmers can order the necessary equipment and seeds, paying what they can over a more extended period.

-Another main feature of the Big Bet is the implementation of the culmination of the Gates’ Foundations research: specialized GMO seeds for different crops that have been gene edited to be “pest-proof, flood proof, disease proof, and climate change-resistant”.
+Another prominent feature of the Big Bet is the implementation of the culmination of the Gates’ Foundations research: specialized GMO seeds for different crops that have been gene-edited to be “pest-proof, flood-proof, disease-proof, and climate change-resistant.”

 Partnering with Monsanto to create these super seeds is also part of the plan.

 With this recent farmland accumulation, one might think Gates is using this land to research these gene-edited super seeds.

 Interestingly, the Bill and Melinda Gates Foundation is working on this agriculture initiative.
 In addition, Michael Larson and Cascade Investment manage Gates’ personal farmland portfolio.